oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 The project has a few different pieces:

-- JHipster registry: a Eureka server for service discovery and a Spring Cloud Config server for centralized configuration management
+- JHipster Registry: a Eureka server for service discovery and a Spring Cloud Config server for centralized configuration management
 - Gateway: public gateway application built with Vue
 - Store: simple demo store API using Azure's Cosmo DB API for MongoDB
 - Blog: simple demo blog API using a Neo4J database